The Rust Performance Book

 Standard Library Types

-It is worth reading through the documentation for common standard library types—such as Box, Vec, Option, Result, and Rc/Arc—to find interesting functions that can sometimes be used to improve performance.
+It is worth reading through the documentation for common standard library types—such as Vec, Option, Result, and Rc/Arc—to find interesting functions that can sometimes be used to improve performance.

 It is also worth knowing about high-performance alternatives to standard library types, such as Mutex, RwLock, Condvar, and Once.